 This means you can potentially tap into a wide array of savings that you would never have known existed or had access to.

-Capital One Shopping tests all of the codes in its database and applies the best of the bunch.
-Depending on the store’s policy, you may be able to use more than one code — as was the case in the screenshot below.
+Capital One Shopping tests all of the available coupon codes in its database and applies the best of the bunch.
+Depending on the store’s policy, you may be able to use more than one code.

 Whether you’re able to use one code, multiple codes or none, the entire process is handled automatically and usually takes just a couple of seconds.